GrahamDumpleton/mod_wsgi/docs/configuration-directives/WSGITrustedProxyHeaders.rst

 enable in any WSGI framework or application separate functionality it may have for also processing the proxy headers.
 You should only rely on what mod_wsgi has done to update variables special to WSGI.

+For an end-to-end walkthrough including the matching front-end proxy configuration and common redirect / ``Location``-header issues, see :doc:`../user-guides/running-behind-a-reverse-proxy`.